alfa-meta/bluetooth_sniffer_dashboard/README.md

-# BLE Deanonymiser
+# Bluetooh Sniffer Dashboard

 ## Overview

-BLE Deanonymiser is a tool designed to analyze and deanonymize Bluetooth Low Energy (BLE) devices by extracting and processing relevant data.
-It helps security researchers and developers understand BLE device behaviours.
+Bluetooh Sniffer Dashboard is a tool designed to analyze and identify Bluetooth Low Energy (BLE) devices by extracting and processing relevant data.
+It helps security researchers and developers understand BLE device and user behaviours.

 ## Features